-On July 23, the Center for Technology Innovation at Brookings hosted a webinar to discuss issues of cross-border data transfers and data localization in the context of ongoing negotiations to replace the EU-U.S. Privacy Shield.
+On July 23, the Center for Technology Innovation convened a panel to discuss the issues of cross-border data transfers and data localization in the context of ongoing negotiations to replace the Privacy Shield.

 As Rep. Suzan DelBene (D-Wash.) underscored in her keynote address, data flows are vital to trade and competitiveness in the digital economy.
 All industries—from agriculture and manufacturing to e-commerce—hinge on cross-border data flows, which enable everything from online communication and cloud computing to the management of global supply chains.
 At the same time, cross-border data flows raise serious questions about the privacy and security of personal data and the potential for government surveillance or corporate abuse.

 Prior to July 2020, the EU-U.S. Privacy Shield underpinned transatlantic data flows.
 Its invalidation in Schrems II one year ago sent European and American businesses scrambling to find alternatives for data transfers, with outsized consequences for small and medium-sized businesses.